-Each student will make a 15 minutes presentation of a research proposal.
-This research proposal should be related to emotion, which must be confirmed by me before your presentation.
+Each student will make a 10 minutes presentation of a research proposal each semester.
+This research proposal should be related to the topic discussed during the semester (Emotion or Diversity), which must be confirmed by me before your presentation.
 Your presentation will involve the use of powerpoint and will include the following topics: description of the problem or issue, a specific statement of the research question, theory, hypotheses, key variables to be manipulated or measures (e.g., independent variables and dependent variables), the design of the research, participants, procedures, and proposed statistical analysis.
-After each presentation, 15 minutes will be allotted for the class to ask questions about the research.
+After each presentation, 10 minutes will be allotted for the class to ask questions about the research.
 Your powerpoint slides must be sent to Moodle at least 2 days before your presentation.